esl/MongooseIM/doc/user-guide/ICE_tutorial.md

 #### Who is this document for?

 This tutorial presents our TURN/STUN server in action.
-You get to see how to set up and configure Fennec and examine a system utilising its many talents.
+You get to see how to set up and configure MongooseICE and examine a system utilising its many talents.

 Are you in need of an application requiring NAT traversal?
 Want to see how a TURN and STUN server would handle it?
 Or maybe you just like to tinker with interesting technologies and experience setting them up first hand?